ChielBruin/texvoice/README.md

  The ID of this invoice as a method of distinguishing different invoices for the same client
 - `\projectDescription`
  The description of the project
-- `\wage`
- The average hourly wage paid on all tasks
- Note: You dhould only use this when the hourly wage is the same for all tasks, or things might get confusing for the client
-- `\duration`
- The total duration of all tasks
-- `\subtotal`
- The total price excluding VAT
-- `\vatPercentage`
- The VAT percentage
- Note: You dhould only use this when the VAT is the same for all tasks, or things might get confusing for the client
-- `\vat`
- The added price by VAT
-- `\total`
- The total price including VAT

  ## Roadmap
  - Add some more layouts